alicefedotova/alicefedotova.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Alice Fedotova is an independent researcher and a freelance consultant in the field of Natural Language Processing.
+She is a former Research Fellow at the University of Bologna, where she worked on Automatic Speech Recognition and multimodal Transformer models.
+Her research interests include Information Extraction, Resource Creation for Machine Learning approaches, and Multimodality.
+She is a member of [AILC](https://www.ai-lc.it/en/), the Italian Association of Computational Linguistics, and she's currently working on Early Risk Detection of mental health disorders.